 WHAT IS PARKINSON'S DISEASE

 Parkinson's disease (PD) is a chronic, progressive, neurodegenerative disorder that destroys the cells in the midbrain that produce dopamine, one of the chemicals that tells the body how to move.
-Parkinson's disease has a variety of symptoms, and each person experiences it differently.
+PD has a variety of symptoms, and each person experiences it differently.

-Environmental exposures, such as pesticides and heavy metals, also contribute to the risk of developing Parkinson's disease (PD).
+Environmental exposures -- Pesticides and heavy metals also contribute to the risk of developing Parkinson's.

 Parkinson's Symptoms

-Symptoms of Parkinson's disease vary from person to person and can include a combination of motor and non-motor symptoms that gradually worsen over time.
+Symptoms and the progression of PD vary from person to person and can include a combination of motor and non-motor symptoms.

 Types of Parkinsonism

-There are several different types of Parkinson's, each with its own set of symptoms and progression.
+There are several types of Parkinson's, each with its own set of symptoms and progression.
 Although they all share common characteristics, such as difficulty moving, the underlying causes and responses to treatment can vary.
 Understanding the specific type can help guide more personalized care.
+The types include:

 -